Lorsque vs. Quand: How to Differentiate and Use These Words Like a Native Speaker

-One that you will need to express again and again, though, is “when.”
+A simple French expression that you will need to express time and time again and again, though, is “when.”

-However, look that one up in your dictionary and you will see it’s a horse of a different color: You might be surprised at the length of sub-entries needed to explain all the French translation possibilities and usage requirements.
+However, look that up in your dictionary and you might be surprised at the length of sub-entries explaining all the translation possibilities and usage requirements.

 Two of the main translations of “when” are quand and lorsque , which take center stage in this post.
 So saddle up and let’s get to it!